A vet's guide to aspirin for dogs

 Should I treat my dog at home with aspirin?

 No!
-You must never self-medicate your dog with aspirin at home; it should only ever be used if your dog has been prescribed it for a specific condition by a veterinarian.
+You must never self-medicate your dog with aspirin at home; it should only ever be used if your dog has been prescribed it for a specific condition by a vet.
 The risks of side effects are quite high in this drug and dosing, therefore, needs careful monitoring.
 Certain aspirin formulations are also less suitable than others, with some preparations being less easily absorbed by dogs than in people.

 If you are worried that your dog is in pain and needs medication then you must speak to your vet to get appropriate treatment for your pet, rather than administering something at home.